» Pearl 313 (P-313)

 ← Back to Faculty Listing

-Dr. Tsenova is an Assistant Professor at City Tech since 2008.
-Dr. Tsenova received her M.D. degree from the Medical Academy of Sofia, Bulgaria.
-She then obtained her specialty in Microbiology and Immunology from the same institute.
+Dr. Tsenova joined City Tech in 2008.
+She has received her M.D. degree and specialty in Microbiology and Immunology from the Medical Academy of Sofia, Bulgaria.
 In 1993 Dr. Tsenova came to the Rockefeller University, NY with an international John Fogarty fellowship.
 Later on she continued her postdoctoral training there, at the Laboratory of Cellular Physiology and Immunology.
-Currently she works also as an adjunct professor at the PHRI Center at UMDNJ, Newark, NJ.
-Her major research interests are in host-pathogen interactions in tuberculosis, role of cytokines in the immune response, design of immunomodulatory therapy, and evaluation of new anti TB candidate vaccines, using experimental animal models.
+Currently she works also as an adjunct professor at the PHRI Center at Rutgers the State University of New Jersey.
+The focus of her research is the host-pathogen interaction in tuberculosis, role of cytokines in the immune response, design of immunomodulatory therapy, and evaluation of new anti-TB candidate vaccines.
 At City Tech Dr. Tsenova serves at the Coordination of Student Research Committee and works as a mentor for undergraduate students.
-She is interested in collaborative interdisciplinary projects, combining microbiology and infectious diseases with mathematics to address unresolved epidemiologic, ecologic and healthcare problems.
-She has authored more than 50 publications in peer-reviewed scientific journals and chapters.
+She is interested in collaborative interdisciplinary projects, combining microbiology and infectious diseases with mathematics, to address unresolved epidemiologic, ecologic and healthcare problems.
+She has co-authored more than 50 publications in peer-reviewed scientific journals and chapters.